Business Combinations Under Common Control

 Background

 BCUCC occur when a business is transferred from one company to another company within the same group.
-In the example below Company C is transferred from one company to another, within the same company group (Company P group).
-Note that from a group point of view nothing has changed – the group still contains the same assets and liabilities before and after.
+In the example below, Company C is transferred from Company A to Company B, within the same group (headed by Company P).
+From a group point of view nothing has changed – the group still contains the same assets and liabilities as before.
 However, they have been reorganised.

 UKEB BCUCC

-Today, in the absence of guidance, some receiving companies (B) will choose to measure the assets and liabilities of Company C received in the combination at book value.
-Other receiving companies would choose to follow the IFRS 3 acquisition method and take on Company C at fair value.
+Today, in the absence of guidance, some receiving companies (B) choose to measure the assets and liabilities of Company C received in the combination at book value.
+Other receiving companies would choose to follow the IFRS 3 acquisition method and recognise Company C at fair value.
 This creates inconsistency.

 Key IASB Proposals